 During fiscal 2022, our nominating and corporate governance committee was composed of Mr. Concannon, Mses.
 Hawthorne and Detrick, Dr. Taylor and Prof. Tookes.
 Ms. Hawthorne tendered her resignation from her position on our board of directors and Dr. Taylor was appointed as a member of our board of directors, including as a member of our nominating and corporate governance committee, effective as of August 1, 2022.
-Prof. Tookes was appointed as a member of our board of directors, including as a member of our nominating and corporate governance committee, effective as of December 8, 2022.
-Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committees of our board of directors.
+Prof. Tookes was appointed as a member of our board of directors, including and corporate governance committee, effective as of December 8, 2022.
+Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors.
 The committee also assists our board of directors in our enterprise risk management by providing recommendations to our board of directors regarding succession plans for our chief executive officer.
 An additional function of the committee is to develop corporate governance practices for recommendation to our board of directors, including Environmental, Social and Governance, or "ESG,"